Home

 Poster 10

-Koksilah River Big Trees
+Koksilah Big Tree Grove

 A surviving old growth remnant with big trees, located near the headwaters of the Koksilah River, is endangered.
 The small grove of ancient Douglas firs (right) is part of the Shawnigan Division tree farm licence owned by MacMillan Bloedel until 1999 when it was sold to Weyerhaeuser.
 In 2004 it was sold again, this time to TimberWest.
 During the past few decades, the forest here has been extensively clearcut logged.
 Unique trees that were felled included the largest and tallest Douglas firs in the recorded history of BC.
 The renowned Koksilah Fir was 1340 years old when she fell in 1986, blown down after the removal of the surrounding protective forest.
 It is shocking that the small ancient Douglas fir grove that remains continues to be at risk by the failure to enact old growth forest protection legislation.

-Big tree at risk by TimberWest, 2006
+Big tree threatened by TimberWest, 2006

 Photo: Warrick Whitehead